Born to Run tours: U.S. Tour a/k/a Lawsuit Tour

-Thus Springsteen had to hit the road again to have any source of income (as proceeds from Born to Run sales being tied up in various accounting disputes as well).

 What the official Springsteen chronology called the U.S. Tour ran from September 26 through November 4, 1976, starting at the Arizona Veterans Memorial Coliseum in Phoenix and ending with a six-night stand at The Palladium in New York.
 This tour was also with a horn section, also billed as The Miami Horns, but different from the previous group and unrelated to the Asbury Jukes.
 Along the way Springsteen played his first headlining shows in an arena, The Spectrum in Philadelphia, but he used curtains to partition off part of the venue.

-The Lawsuit Drags On Tour
+1977 legs

-The court cases carried on, with battles being fought over various procedural rulings, and still Springsteen could not enter the studio.
-So back out he went, for a group of shows that the official chronology does not even attempt to label.
+The court cases carried on, with battles being fought over various procedural rulings.
+Since Springsteen could still not enter the studio, he went back on tour.
 This run began on February 7, 1977 at the Palace Theatre in Albany, New York, and continued for 33 shows in the U.S. and Canada.

-By now Springsteen was quite disheartened, and before a February 15 show in Detroit, he for the first time in his life did not want to get up on stage.
+By now Springsteen was disheartened, and before a February 15 show in Detroit, he for the first time in his life did not want to get up on stage.
 "At that moment, I could see how people get into drinking or into drugs, because the one thing you want at a time like that is to be distracted—in a big way", he later told writer Robert Hilburn.

-Nonetheless, he rebounded, and eventually this run concluded on March 25, 1977 at the Music Hall in Boston.
+Nonetheless, he rebounded, and the tour concluded on March 25, 1977 at the Music Hall in Boston.

 Postlude

-Meanwhile, the lawsuits had moved in the direction of settlement, and final settlement was reached on May 28, 1977.
+Meanwhile, the lawsuits had moved toward their conclusion, and a final settlement was reached on May 28, 1977.
 Springsteen entered the studio three days later to begin recording sessions for Darkness on the Edge of Town.
 The Born to Run tours were finally over.